 What’s Ahead For You?

-Last December when I began to think about the upcoming year, I decided to go beyond the “to do” list of accomplishments.
-I wanted to actually have experiences that allowed me to reconnect with myself and rediscover what was truly important to me.
+Last December, when I began to think about the upcoming year, I decided to go beyond the “to do” list of accomplishments.
+I wanted to actually have experiences that allowed me to reconnect with myself and rediscover what was truly important.

 To make the changes I wanted I knew that focus was important.
 There were three areas I wanted to get better at: improve my fitness level, be more connected spiritually and grow my business.
 I defined the specifics to accomplish each of these areas although I knew that growth and discovery were going to be about jumping in and experiencing life differently, instead of just reading another good book.

 With these three goals in mind, I said ‘yes’ to doing things I have never done before.
 Saying ‘yes’ allowed me to grow, IN A BIG WAY, both personally and professionally.